mahouboy23/IB-notes/Notes week 4.md

 - Notable smaller groups: Sorbs (Germany), Kashubians (Poland), Pomaks (Muslim Slavs).

 ## How Europe stole Africa so Quickly, Mapped
+- Europe controlled 35% of the world in 1800; 84% by 1914.
 - White mens grave
 - Belgium and king Leopold the II
-- - Arbitrary borders causing modern conflicts.
+- Arbitrary borders causing modern conflicts
-- Global economic systems favoring Europe.
+- Global economic systems favoring Europe
-- Spread of European languages (e.g., English).
+- Spread of European languages
 - 1884 berlin conference
 - new technologies
 - Use pseudo-science to separate themself